Re-Align/URIAL/README.md

         --output_folder $output_dir
 ```

-Other supported models include:
+Supported models include:
 - `meta-llama/Llama-2-7b-hf`
 - `TheBloke/Llama-2-70B-GPTQ` with `--gptq` flag.
-- other similar models.
+- other similar models on huggingface.co

-More will come with the support of [vLLM](https://github.com/vllm-project/vllm).
+👀 More will come with the support of [vLLM](https://github.com/vllm-project/vllm).
 Please stay tuned!